gtbX/face-tracker/README.md

 ## Usage

+### Supported Model

+USB Rocket Launcher is made by Dream Cheeky:
+* 0a81:0701 Chesen Electronics Corp.
+USB Missile Launcher

+Other models may work, with adaptation.

 ### OpenCV Data files
 Requires the following files to be copied from your OpenCV installation to the current directory:
 * haarcascade_frontalface_alt.xml